 - MeerKAT is the South African SKA demonstrator.
 With the current proposed specifications it will have more instantaneous sensitivity than ASKAP but a factor 5 less survey speed.
 Meerkat will likely have greater frequency coverage.
 The proposed timescale for completion of Meerkat is 2012, although all funding beyond the KAT-7 demonstrator is apparently contingent on international matching.
 Meerkat and ASKAP can be seen as complementary in some ways and some collaboration to utilize that scientific complementarity may be valuable. - The ATA is currently running a 42 antenna array operating at frequencies between 0.5 and 10 GHz.
 Funding is being sought for a 350 antenna system which would have a comparable survey speed to ASKAP at 1.4 GHz.
 If this expansion is funded and completed by 2011 as hoped, then there will be some overlap in survey capabilities.
 The ATA will also be complementary to ASKAP as there is an early emphasis on higher frequencies as well as its access to the northern sky. - APERTIF is a focal plane array project planned for the WSRT in the Netherlands.
 It is potentially ahead of ASKAP in its time-line although funding has not yet been secured for a suitable back-end system.
 If completed it will have a similar survey speed to ASKAP but has severe RFI problems near 1 GHz.
 It can provide (as the ATA-350) northern hemisphere coverage complementary to ASKAP. - EVLA is the upgraded VLA with final operations on a similar timescale to ASKAP.
 Although it will not compete on survey speed with ASKAP it has much greater instantaneous sensitivity, bandwidth and frequency coverage (1 to 50 GHz).
-The EVLA is excellent for follow-up studies of ASKAP results. - SKAMP is the Sydney University SKA Molonglo Prototype.
-SKAMP consists of two cylindrical paraboloids each 778x12 m in extent.
-It has a very large field of view and although currently operating with a single polarization in a narrow frequency band around 843 MHz is expected to be upgraded to dual polarization, wider bandwidths and a frequency of operation up at 1400 MHz.
-Its design ensures it has excellent low surface brightness sensitivity. - FAST is the Chinese very large (500m) single dish with very high instantaneous sensitivity.
+The eVLA is excellent for follow-up studies of ASKAP results.

+- FAST is the Chinese very large (500m) single dish with very high instantaneous sensitivity.
 It is likely to only have a small multi-beam system initially and its survey speed will therefore be less than ASKAP.
 It will be a prime instrument for pulsar observations.
 Timescales for construction are unclear and it suffers for Galaxy science as it cannot see southwards from the Galactic Centre.
-VLBI between FAST and ASKAP is a possibility worth exploring. - PARKES is the largest single dish in the southern hemisphere dedicated to radio astronomy and will provide zero spacing information necessary for ASKAP in areas such as diffuse HI and polarization.
-Depending on exact ASKAP parameters, Parkes will likely be superior for pulsar timing and vastly superior for pulsar and fast transient surveys at least up to 2015.

-• The COMPACT ARRAY is operational to 105 GHz with wide bandwidths once CABB comes on-line.
+VLBI between FAST and ASKAP is a possibility worth exploring. - PARKES is the largest single dish in the southern hemisphere and will provide zero spacing information necessary for ASKAP in areas such as diffuse HI and polarization.
+Depending on exact ASKAP parameters, Parkes will likely be superior for pulsar timing and vastly superior for pulsar and fast transient surveys at least up to 2015. - The COMPACT ARRAY is operational to 105 GHz with wide bandwidths once CABB comes on-line.
 Significant follow-up work from ASKAP can be done on the ATCA, especially at high frequencies (e.g. for transient follow-up and to determine the SEDs of continuum sources) and in the HI band (for HI mapping of galaxies).